imcalderon/imcalderon/README.md

-- 👋 Hi, I’m @imcalderon, a Software Engineer focused on improving developer workflows and system efficiency.
+- 👋 Hi, I’m Ivan, a Software Engineer focused on improving developer workflows and system efficiency.
 With over 25 years in software development, including work at Pixar Animation Studios and Sony Creative Software, I'm passionate about creating tools that make developers' lives easier.

-## 🛠️ Current Focus
+## 🛠️ Current Code Focus
 Building and sharing developer productivity tools, with emphasis on:
 - Development environment automation
 - System optimization
 - Cross-platform infrastructure
 - Configuration management
 - Developer experience
+Dusting old code off and modernizing it for github.

 ## 🔧 Tools & Projects
 ### DevEnv